 - "A fashionable cabin offers well-cushioned and supportive front and rear seats with ample room to move any and all limbs." -- Chicago Tribune (2010)

-The 2013 Suzuki Kizashi comes standard with push-button start, dual-zone climate control, eight airbags and a seven-speaker CD audio system with USB input.
-Features available as options or on higher trims include Bluetooth, navigation, a sunroof, a rearview camera and an upgraded 10-speaker Rockford Fosgate audio system with subwoofer.
+The 2013 Suzuki Kizashi comes standard with push-button start, dual-zone climate control, eight airbags and a seven-speaker CD audio system with a USB input.
+Features available as options or on higher trims include Bluetooth, navigation, a sunroof, a rearview camera and an upgraded 10-speaker Rockford Fosgate audio system with a subwoofer.

 Auto critics generally think the Kizashi’s audio features are easy to use, though one notes that controlling an MP3 player or phone connected through the USB port is a bit complicated.
 Another wishes the lettering on the audio display were smaller.

 - "Our complaints are few, with some noting that the oversized font on the radio display can only show a few characters at a time." -- Edmunds (2011)

 - "The gauges are not exceptionally large, and depending on where you're comfortable, the steering wheel can partially block some of the readouts.
 The audio and radio controls are simple and handy.
 Navigating a device connected to the standard USB port is not quite as intuitive as we would like." -- Consumer Guide